 The Rubicon Trail is one of the most challenging and threatened trails in the US.
 It will test your nerve, your driving skill

 and your vehicle.
 One thing you can do to enhance a great Rubicon experience is to ensure your vehicle is safe, well

-maintained, and any known issues are corrected BEFORE you arrive at the trailhead.
+maintained and make certain any known issues are corrected BEFORE you arrive at the trailhead.
 The potential for body damage and

 spares should travel with you.

 Unlike many other events, there is only one trail that leads to the Rubicon Springs.
 The Runs are just groups that will be departing from different starting points, on different days and are either a 1 or 2 day trip into the Springs.
 In short, pick a run that meets your departure requirements, your desire whether to eat breakfast with the group before the run and if you want to go straight through to the Springs in one day or have a camp night at Buck Island along the way.
 Anyone new to wheeling or that has never done the Rubicon, are encouraged to do it as a 2 day trip (any of them that list a camp at Buck.)
 Also, if you drive a "wagon" I would strongly suggest you try to take the Wagon Run.
 By doing so, you will have experienced drivers that are familiar with your rigs unique challenges, needs for different lines and rock stacking requirements and more likely to have any spare parts that you may have forgotten.

 Each organized run will meet at the trailhead listed for a pre-run safety check, proof of insurance and registration check-in.